CPScript/Tools/README.md

 Project names | Info | LINK
 --------- | --------- | ---------
-Reaper | A tool that finds all info about a IPv4 address | https://github.com/CPScript/Reaper Cam-Hacker | A tool that hacks into Low Security IP security cameras | https://github.com/CPScript/Cam-Hacker WIFI-PASS | A tool that connects to a Network via Brute force | https://github.com/CPScript/Wifi-Pass SpiltWine- | A tool that lets you see all open ports on your IP address | https://github.com/CPScript/SpiltWine-
+Reaper | A tool that finds all info about a IPv4 address | https://github.com/CPScript/Reaper phisherprice | A TOOL that is fun...
+YEH | https://github.com/CPScript/phisherprice Cam-Hacker | A tool that hacks into Low Security IP security cameras | https://github.com/CPScript/Cam-Hacker WIFI-PASS | A tool that connects to a Network via Brute force | https://github.com/CPScript/Wifi-Pass SpiltWine- | A tool that lets you see all open ports on your IP address | https://github.com/CPScript/SpiltWine-